Borod4r/unity3d-rainbow-folders/README.md

 ## Support us

-**Rainbow Folders** asset is donationware.
+The **Rainbow Folders** asset is donationware.
 If you want to support future development or just say "thanks" to the autors, please buy it on the [Asset Store](http://u3d.as/mor) or donate directly with PayPal:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/tarasleskiv/2USD)